 Programme: СТР Reference: C201-046FI

-Development of an ASIC CMOS-based detectors to rol and readout of analog oton Infrared Astronomy
+Development of an ASIC detectors for single photo for the control and readout of analog CMOS-based on Infrared Astronomy

 Total Budget: 1000

+Objectives

 The main objective of this activity is carry out the necessary development of the ALFA-C ASIC detector controller to be fully compatible to operate with the IBEX/LAPD detector from Leonardo MW.
 A remanufacture of the ASIC shall be performed, to include fixes for already identified errors in analogue and digital parts of the design which can only be fixed by a metal redesign.
 After a compatibility analysis, design adaptations shall be implemented where needed to operate the LAPD, and the performance of the new ASICs shall be confirmed by testing with LAPDs.